Turn Rocks Into Gold By Inspiring Your People

 Every bookstore has entire sections devoted to business leadership full of excellent ideas and strategies.
 Read one, have employees read it too, ask for feedback, ask for suggestions.
 Give employees a sense of ownership and prove that you care about being a better company.

 If you want your company to be exceptional, then prioritize the experience of your people to engage and inspire them.
 Their discretionary effort is your company’s most valuable resource and it’s yours if you know how to mine it.
-Great companies and leaders understand the massive value of getting more than just rocks and dirt out of their people.
+Great companies and leaders understand the massive value of getting the most out of their people.
 There’s gold in them hills, go get it.